Chris1112220/CryptoTracker-Pro/README.md

 ---

 ## 📌 Project Status
-🚧 Work in Progress – currently setting up Flask backend and database.
+🚧 Work in Progress – Flask backend and database models created.
+Currently testing database with user and holding records.

 ---